GRNCM Course Leader and Lecturer in Academic Studies

 Magistra Artium, PhD, FHEA

-Annika holds a Magister Artium from Humboldt-Universität Berlin in Musicology and Philosophy, and a PhD in Music from Royal Holloway, University of London (PhD thesis ‘British Musical Modernism Defended against its Devotees’).
+Annika holds a PhD in Music from Royal Holloway, University of London, and a Magister Artium from Humboldt-Universität Berlin in Musicology and Philosophy.
 She also studied at Heidelberg University and Halle/Wittenberg University (Piano Pedagogy).

-After her PhD, she worked as a research assistant to Nicholas Baragwanath at the University of Nottingham (AHRC Leadership Fellowship) and as a Visiting Lecturer at Royal Holloway, London (Music Study Skills), Leeds Trinity University (MA Victorian Music), and CityLit London (20th-century Music Appreciation); before moving to the University of Bristol for a post-doctoral Leverhulme Early Career Fellowship with a monograph project on Elisabeth Lutyens and Edward Clark.
-Before her appointment at the RNCM, Annika was a Lecturer in Musicology at Liverpool Hope University, teaching a full range of music history, analysis, aesthetics at UG and PG level.
+After her PhD, she was awarded a post-doctoral Leverhulme Early Career Fellowship at the University of Bristol for a three-year project on Elisabeth Lutyens and Edward Clark.
+Prior to this appointment, she worked as a research assistant to Nicholas Baragwanath at the University of Nottingham (AHRC Leadership Fellowship) and as a Visiting Lecturer at Royal Holloway, London (Music Study Skills), Leeds Trinity University (MA Victorian Music), and CityLit London (20th-century Music Appreciation).
+Before her appointment at the RNCM, Annika was a Lecturer in Musicology at Liverpool Hope University, teaching a range of music history, analysis, aesthetics at UG and PG level.

-Annika is a regular author of programme notes for Bavarian Radio and other German orchestras, and has also worked as a translator, speaker, and consultant for European music festivals and orchestras.
+Annika has also worked as a regular author of programme notes for Bavarian Radio and other orchestras and ensembles, and as a translator, speaker, and consultant for European music festivals and orchestras.

 Current and Future Research

-- History and analysis: microtonal music, British twentieth-century music, women composers, musical modernism
+- History and analysis: microtonal music, British twentieth-century music, female composers, musical modernism

 - Collaboration in the arts

-Annika’s research has been funded by Deutscher Akademischer Austauschdienst DAAD, Fazit Trust Germany, and Crosslands Scholarship, Royal Holloway (doctoral grants); and by the Leverhulme Trust (postdoctoral 3-year fellowship).
+Annika’s research has been funded by the Leverhulme Trust (postdoctoral 3-year fellowship); and by Deutscher Akademischer Austauschdienst DAAD, Fazit Trust Germany, and Crosslands Scholarship, Royal Holloway (doctoral grants).
 She has also been awarded small grants from the Society for Music Analysis, Bristol Institute for Research in the Humanities and Arts, and the Raymond Williams Library Retreat Grant.

-- Music, Culture and Performance 1 (coordinator and tutor)
+- Music in Context 1 (coordinator and tutor)

 - Theory 1 (tutor)